mattldawson/dts/docs/integration/index.md

    Additionally, your database must provide a **staging status endpoint** that accepts an HTTP request with a staging request UUID and produces a response that indicates whether the staging process has completed.
-6. **Your database can map ORCID IDs to local users within your organization.**
+6. **Your database can map ORCIDs to local users within your organization.**
-   Every DTS user must authenticate with an ORCID ID to connect to the service.
+   Every DTS user must authenticate with an ORCID to connect to the service.
-   To establish a connection between the ORCID ID and a specific user account for your organization, your database must provide a **user federation endpoint** that accepts an HTTP request with an ORCID ID and produces a response containing the corresponding username for an account within your system.
+   To establish a connection between the ORCID and a specific user account for your organization, your database must provide a **user federation endpoint** that accepts an HTTP request with an ORCID and produces a response containing the corresponding username for an account within your system.
 This federation process allows DTS to associate a transfer operation with user accounts in the organizations for the source and destination databases.

 If your organization has existing services that provide similar capabilities but use different conventions, or if you have other technical considerations, please